narrowin/ot-labs-docs/docs/index.md

 1. Ensure you have a GitHub account
 2. Review the [Lab Guide](lab.md#getting-started) for environment setup options
+3. **Important:** If possible, start your Codespace before the workshop.
+Initial setup takes 5-10 minutes to download and configure container images.
+Subsequent starts are under 1 minute.
-3. Optional: Familiarize yourself with basic Linux command line and networking concepts
+4. Optional: Familiarize yourself with basic Linux command line and networking concepts

 ---